ksator/junos-automation-with-AWX/README.md

 # About this repo

-- This repository has automation content that configure AWX.
-If you want to use AWX to consume playbooks, you can use this repository to quickly add them to AWX.
+- This repository has automation content that configures AWX.
+If you want to consume Ansible playbooks using AWX, you can use this repository to quickly add them to AWX.
-- This repository has automation content that consume AWX (execute playbooks with REST calls).
+- This repository has automation content that consumes AWX (execute playbooks with REST calls).
 - It uses Python scripts and YAML variables.
-The python scripts use the library **requests** to makes REST calls to AWX.

 # How to use this repo